UnitedPlanet/intrexx-in-docker/README.md

 ## Create new portal from export

 Many users might already have a portal (export) that they wish to deploy in Docker.
-To archieve that, the portal must be provided in zip format.
+To achieve that, the portal must be provided in zip format.

 As described above, the portal directory (/opt/intrexx/org) is a named volume in the Docker Compose deployment.
 If a portal zip is provided within this volume, it is used as template for portal creation, instead of the blank portal.
 This workflow however requires for the volume to be a mounted directory from the host system instead.